longhornxa/small-group-manual/understanding_his_plan.rst

 	*Metanarrative= Big picture, the overarching storyline*

-	1. An Intentional Perspective... of God's metanarrative
+	1. An Intentional Perspective... of God's plan

 		Challenge the perspective that the Old and New Testament have no continuity.

-		Ask God to give you His perspective on His metanarrative.
+		Ask God to give you His perspective on His plan revealed in the Bible.
 Since He desires for you to see truth with clarity... ask Him!

-	2. An Intentional Pursuit .. of God's metanarrative
+	2. An Intentional Pursuit ... of God's plan

-		Pursue Scripture where God's metanarrative is visibly summarized in condensed passages... like Luke 22 and 24; Acts 10 and 17
+		Pursue Scripture where the big picture is visibly summarized in condensed passages... like Luke 22 and 24; Acts 10 and 17

-	3. An Intentional Plan ... for understanding God's metanarrative (Choose one of the ideas from the Live the Word section to try this week.)
+	3. An Intentional Plan ... for understanding God's plan (Choose one of the ideas from the Live the Word section to try this week.)

 .. topic:: *But I'm not a Christian...*